-This year, Walla Walla Public Schools is making a special effort to ensure that all students fully benefit from their education by attending school regularly.
+Every year, Walla Walla Public Schools makes a special effort to ensure that all students fully benefit from their education by attending school regularly.
 Attending school regularly helps children feel better about school--and themselves.
 Your student can start building this habit in elementary school so they learn right away that going to school on time, every day, is important.
 Consistent attendance will help children do well in high school college, and at work.

 WHAT WE NEED FROM YOU